 I personally saw my first electric bike a year ago, in Tel Aviv, Israel.
 I thought, “That’s not exercise, that’s cheating!”

-But after sitting down with Bjorn Selander, co-owner of Afton’s Velo du Nord, and receiving my short education on electric bikes—and especially after riding one—I’m now a believer!
+But after sitting down with Bjorn Selander, co-owner of Afton’s Velo du Nord (2023 update: no longer in business as a bike rental shop, unfortunately!), and receiving my short education on electric bikes—and especially after riding one—I’m now a believer!

 The Scoop on Electric Bikes